Irfanahmedkhan/rock-paper-scissor-game/README.md

 # rock-paper-scissor-game

-My second javascrip coding at beginner level .
+My second javaScrip coding at beginner level .

-still i am workingon the last function and i am stuck on it :(

-i dont know how to stop prgram or reset program after 1 click ..
+still i am working on the last function, how to stop program or reset program after 1 click ..